 What to Consider When Comparing Business Lines of Credit

-Many lenders offer business lines of credit, so you have options when it comes to securing this type of financing.
-It’s important to shop around and find the right loan for your particular situation.
+Many lenders offer business lines of credit, so you have options for securing this type of financing.
+Shopping around and finding the right loan for your situation is important.
 Some things that you should consider when you compare loans include:

-Most loans have variable rates, so you should be aware that rates can change.
-Look at starting interest rates, rules for rate changes, and the index that the variable rate is tied to.
+Most loans have variable rates, so you should know that rates can change.
+Look at starting interest rates, rules for rate changes, and the index to which the variable rate is tied.
 You want to find a loan that offers the most affordable possible rate so that borrowing doesn’t cost your company as much.

-You may want to have access to a larger line of credit so you have more flexibility in case your business needs to borrow a lot due to a cash flow crunch or a big expansion.
-But be aware that the more you borrow, the more it will cost you to pay back the loan.
+You may want access to a larger LOC to have more flexibility in case your business needs to borrow a lot due to a cash flow crunch or a big expansion.
+But be aware that the more you borrow, the more it will cost you to repay the loan.

 How are minimum payments determined when you borrow?
-You’ll want to make sure the monthly payments will be affordable for your company.
-Loan fees: Compare setup fees and annual fees from lenders, as these fees can vary and can make financing more costly.
+You’ll want to ensure your company’s monthly payments will be affordable.
+Loan fees: Compare set-up and annual fees from lenders, as these fees can vary and make financing more costly.
 It’s a good idea to compare loans from a few different lenders so you can get an idea of who will offer you the best loan to make borrowing as affordable as possible for your company.

 Other Small Business Financing

-Before obtaining a business line of credit, you should also consider other financing alternatives.
+Before obtaining a business line of credit, you should consider other financing alternatives.
 This could include: